ReemNeama/eventati_book/eventati_book_development_tracker.md

   - Vendors will have their own separate admin projects/applications where they can upload their details and images
   - The Eventati Book app will only display vendor information, handle bookings, and process payments
   - The app will not include functionality for vendors to upload images directly
-  - The Firebase Storage structure for services will be used to store images that are uploaded through the vendor admin projects
+  - The Supabase Storage structure for services will be used to store images that are uploaded through the vendor admin projects
   - The Eventati Book app will only read from these storage locations, not write to them
-  - [ ] Data Migration Strategy
+  - [x] Data Migration Strategy
-    - [ ] Create migration utilities for each data type
+    - [x] Create migration utilities for each data type
-    - [ ] Add data validation during migration
+    - [x] Add data validation during migration
-    - [ ] Implement rollback mechanisms
+    - [x] Implement rollback mechanisms

 - UI/UX Polish (Current Priority)
   - [x] Consistent Error Handling